-Biological Sciences Technology offers a variety of secure and worthwhile career possibilities encompassing indoor and outdoor work in large or small-scale settings.
-Food processing offers stable employment, even during unsettled economic conditions, since this industry is tied to population growth.
+Biological Sciences Technology offers secure and worthwhile career possibilities in a wide variety of settings.
+Food Technology offers stable employment, even during unsettled economic conditions, since this industry is tied to population growth.
 Those with a concern for their environmental surroundings may gravitate towards landscape horticulture.
-Others may be interested in bioengineering, an important and challenging breakthrough in the twentieth century which makes use of such modern tools as gene splicing, protein engineering and cell fusion.
+Others may be interested in biotechnology, an important and challenging breakthrough in the twentieth century, which makes use of such modern tools as gene splicing, protein engineering and cell fusion.

-The first term of the Biological Sciences Program provides students with a general background before they proceed to one of three options: Bioengineering, Food Processing, or Landscape Horticulture.
-Programs and options in the Biological Sciences Technology are accredited by the Applied Science Technologists and Technicians of B.C.
-(Except for Bioengineering which will be submitted in the near future.)
+The first term of the Biological Sciences Program provides students with a general background before they proceed to one of three options: Biotechnology, Food Technology, or Landscape Horticulture.
+Programs in the Biological Sciences Technology are accredited by the Applied Science Technologists and Technicians of B.C.
+(Application for accreditation of Biotechnology has been submitted.)

-Bioengineering graduates will be employed by biological research laboratories, chemical process industries, food and alcoholic beverage fermentation industries, pharmaceutical manufacturers, mining laboratories and horticultural and forest nurseries involved in the cloning of plants.
+Biotechnology graduates will be employed by biological research laboratories, food and alcoholic beverage fermentation industries, pharmaceutical manufacturers, mining laboratories and forest nurseries involved in the cloning of plants.

-Graduates in the Food Processing Option find employment in the food manufacturing industry where they may perform chemical, physical and bacteriological tests on food materials during processing and on packaged goods, or they may supervise manufacturing processes within the plant.
+Graduates in the Food Technology Option find employment in the food manufacturing industry where they may perform chemical, physical and bacteriological tests on food materials during processing and on packaged goods, or they may supervise manufacturing processes within the plant.
 Other opportunities are found in government laboratories and inspection services.

-Landscape Horticulture Option graduates are employed with landscape contractors, greenhouses, nurseries, parks and recreation systems, landscape architects and planners.
+Landscape Horticulture Option graduates are employed with landscape maintenance and installation companies, greenhouses, garden centres, ornamental and forest tree seedling nurseries and parks departments,.